 I realize that ‘All Monsters Attack’ has a terrible reputation as a Godzilla movie, and to be fair that reputation isn’t unwarranted.
 It’s a mess.
 Despite that though, I still find that it’s a beautiful, funny mess with heart and super easy to enjoy.

 Director Ishiro Honda manages to take footage from other Godzilla films and cut it around a simple story of involving a robbery and childhood bullying, while also working in some commentary on culture, industry, and environment.
+This is why I love Honda.
+He always tries to make it work even when it doesn’t quite come together perfectly.
+It’s art.

 As a kid growing up in Texas in the late ’70s and early ’80s, this was a valid fear and a frighteningly common occurrence.
 I was one of the lucky ones who had a parent at home after school.
 Many of my friends did not, and the fear of child abduction was very real in my neighborhood.

 Last week, I watched ‘All Monsters Attack,’ for the first time in many years, with my youngest kiddo and we had a blast.
-It’s super breezy, short, and it’s simple messages still hold true.
+It’s still super breezy, refreshingly short, and it’s simple messages still hold true today.
+It’s also full of so many crazy-random, hilarious “laugh out loud” moments like this one below.

-I also wanted to mention that Ichiro, in many ways, reminds me of me as a kid.
-My head was always in the clouds and I could turn any old household object or broken junk into something to create a story with.
-Any walk could turn into an adventure in my imagination.
+In my book, Tomonori Yazaki, who plays “Ichiro,” is the pinnacle of Godzilla child actors.
+He reminds me of me as a kid.
+My head was always in the clouds and I could turn any old household object or broken junk into something to play with.
+Any walk could turn into an adventure.
 I still daydream of Godzilla, so there’s that too.

 Like everything attached to this movie though, I’ve softened to this song and it’s even become a running joke around our house.
 I love to pop it on for a laugh.
 There’s an energy to it that puts a smile on my face.
 What’s wrong with me?